Q: How do I get decent small business tech support when I’m a freelancer or can’t afford a managed services plan from one of the big IT shops?

 Tap your business network

-Australians do business with their mates, and a solid referral from a trusted acquaintance is powerful.
+Australians do business with their mates – a solid referral from a trusted acquaintance is very powerful.

 Watch out for the source of these recommendations though, don’t blindly accept them from folks who only share a business referral group.
 These can be misleading, potentially expensive or a waste of your precious time.
 (I’m looking at you, BNI)